All Collections

 1960s

 At first, interest in direct sowing was limited and it was not until the 1960s that the method began to gain some traction in the United States.
-In the early 1970s, direct sowing spread to Brazil, where farmers along with scientists developed the system we today call CA.
+In the early 1970s, direct sowing spread to Brazil, where farmers along with scientists developed the system we today call Regen Ag.

 1990s

 It was however not until the 1990s when the growing system began to gain a foothold.
-The prevalence of CA grew exponentially in countries such as Brazil, Argentina and Paraguay, leading to a revolution in agriculture.
-This development attracted attention from other parts of the world and from major international organizations such as the FAO and the World Bank.
-Through development and research projects, CA was extended to a number of countries in Africa and Asia.
+The prevalence of Regen Ag grew exponentially in countries such as Brazil, Argentina and Paraguay, leading to a revolution in agriculture.
+This development attracted attention from other parts of the world and from major international organizations such as the Food & Agriculture Organisation of the United Nations (FAO) and the World Bank.
+Through development and research projects, Regen Ag was extended to a number of countries in Africa and Asia.

 2000s

-In 2016, a total of approximately 180 million ha were managed according to the methods in CA.
+In 2016, a total of approximately 180 million ha. were managed according to the methods in Regen Ag.

 Did this answer your question?